opensearch-project/alerting-dashboards-plugin/README.md

 # OpenSearch Alerting Dashboards

-The OpenSearch Alerting Dashboards plugin lets you manage your [OpenSearch Alerting plugin](https://github.com/opensearch-project/alerting) to monitor your data and send notifications when certain criteria are met---all from OpenSearchDashboards.
+The OpenSearch Alerting Dashboards plugin lets you manage your [OpenSearch Alerting plugin](https://github.com/opensearch-project/alerting) to monitor your data and send notifications when certain criteria are met---all from OpenSearch Dashboards.

 ## Highlights